Frequently Asked Questions (FAQs)

 Is pelleting required for biomass burned in a gasifier?

-Some form of densification is probably necessary, loose material may not work effectively.
-It is possible that cubing would work in lieu of the more expensive pelleting process.
+Some form of densification is necessary, loose material will not work effectively.
+It is possible that briquetting and/or cubing would work in lieu of the more expensive pelleting process.

 Can large hay or straw bales be burned without any densification (pelleting, cubing, etc.)?